juandahl/arbitrum-connect-v2/README.md

 ## Run UI Cypress Tests

-> To run the tests, be sure to have the ui running in another console
+> Ensure the UI is running in another console before running tests

 If MetaMask is involved, tests should be run one by one like:

-`pnpm dlx synpress run --configFile synpress.config.js --spec tests/e2e/specs/{name}.spec.ts`
+`pnpm dlx synpress run --configFile synpress.config.js --spec tests/e2e/specs/activity.spec.ts`

 Otherwise, you can run all tests together with: